Botspot/ethernet-hotspot/README.md

-### Share your internet connection with other devices, using an ethernet port
+### Share your internet connection with other devices, using an Ethernet cable

 ```
 INTERNET